-5.7 INTEGRATED FACESHIELD, (6) GOGGLES OR FLIP DOWN EYE SHIELDS (not shown)
+5.7 FACESHIELD OR GOGGLES (not shown)

 The faceshield helps protect the eyes, and face from heat, flame and debris.
 A faceshield is not intended to be used as primary eye protection.
-Goggles may be used as primary eye protection.
-Although strong, faceshields, goggles and flip downs are not indestructible.
-Severe, repeated impacts, exposures to extremely high temperatures or direct exposure to flame will cause damage which is not covered under warrany.
+Googles may be used as primary eye protection.
+A gold faceshield should be used for proximity firefighting operations.
+Although strong, faceshields and goggles are not indestructible.
+Severe, repeated impacts, exposures to extremely high temperatures or direct exposure to flame will cause damage.